Daily Mileage: 7-11 miles

 Today you say au revoir to France and buongiorno to the Aosta region of Italy, tracing the footsteps of countless Roman legionnaires.
 A short drive takes you to the beginning of your hike at La Ville des Glaciers.
 After 2.5 hours, you reach the Col de la Seigne (8,300 feet).
 This “hill,” with a broad, flat landscape, represents a watershed between the ancient glaciers that extended along the Aosta and Savoy slopes.
 Following a descent along an easy, winding trail, you reach a spectacular setting beneath the Aiguille of Combal to stop for lunch.
 Although you’re in Italy, this valley enjoys a certain regional autonomy, and its friendly population speaks French.

 You continue on foot to La Visaille, at the base of the spectacular Glacier of Miage, whose snowcapped domes you saw for the first time two days ago.
 After another short drive, you are in the resort town of Courmayeur, Italy’s elegant counterpart to Chamonix, and your home for the next two nights.
-After settling into your comfortable in-town hotel, you are free to dine on your own at one of the town’s lively pizzerias or trattorias.
+After settling into your comfortable in-town hotel, you reunite for a dinner of Italian mountain specialties at a nearby local restaurant.

 Today is a rest day, and you have the opportunity to explore the charming Italian resort town of Courmayeur.
 You may choose to peruse the local shops for souvenirs, sit on a sidewalk terrace to taste a delicious gelato, or simply relax in the hotel’s sauna or Jacuzzi.
-If you prefer to walk, your guides offer a hike in the surrounding area (the mileage and level of difficulty will vary depending upon the group’s interests) with a stop for an independent lunch.
+If you prefer to walk, your leaders offer a hike in the surrounding area (the mileage and level of difficulty will vary depending upon the group’s interests) with a stop for an independent lunch.
 Another option in Courmayeur is to ride the Skyway cable car, a new aerial lift reaching the closest point to the summit of Mont Blanc.
-Your guides can assist with logistics.
+Your leaders can assist with logistics.

-8.5 miles (about 5.5 hours of walking), moderate to challenging, 2,600-ft. elevation gain, 2,830-ft. elevation loss, highest elevation: 8,370 ft.
+8.5 miles (about 5.5 hours of walking), moderate to challenging, 2,600-ft. elevation gain, 2,830-ft. elevation loss

 Following a hearty buffet breakfast, a 20-minute drive takes you to Arnouva and the start of today’s hike.
 Exploration of the Val Ferret continues along a winding footpath with a view of the Pré de Bar, the imposing granite peaks of Mont Dolent (12,545 feet), and the Grandes Jorasses.
 Along the way, you may stop for a rest at the Rifugio Elena for a steaming cup of rich hot chocolate.
 The climb continues through meadows that are home to Alpine wildlife—from talkative marmots to agile chamois may be frolicking on the glacier after you cross the Grand Col Ferret (8,321 feet).
 This pass, in use for several centuries, serves as the Italian-Swiss border between Val D’Aosta and the canton of Valais.
 The descent brings you along a trail with a profusion of wildflowers and the sound of Swiss cowbells echoing across the hillside.
 This area is truly Heidi country; its tidy chalets with geraniums spilling from the window boxes greet you as you enter the sleepy village of Ferret.